Uday2kranth/21-days-SQL-challege-IDCwithDPDZero/README.md

 3. **Tracking Progress:**
    - Update the status in the table above as you complete each challenge
-   - Use emojis: ✅ Completed | 🔜 Pending | 🚧 In Progress
+   - Use emojis: ✅ Completedd | 🔜 Pending | 🚧 In Progress

 ## 🛠️ Technologies